MNSES9100 – Science, Ethics and Society

 No obligatory prerequisites beyond the minimum requirements for entrance to higher education in Norway.

-Teaching runs as an intensive course over one week in October/November with 20 hours of lectures and 12 hours of group discussions and seminars.
+Teaching runs as an intensive course over 1-2 weeks with 20 hours of lectures and 12 hours of group discussions and seminars.
 2-3 weeks after the course there will be a follow-up seminar for students to present, discuss and get feedback on their chosen essay topics.

 NB!
 You have to participate in at least 80 % of the teaching to be allowed to take the exam.
-Attendence at lectures will be registered.
+Attendance at lectures will be registered.

 A written essay of 6-9 pages.